logo

 How Many Days a Week Should You Lift Weights?

 Embarking on a weightlifting journey is a commendable decision for those seeking improved fitness, strength, and overall well-being.
 Whether your goal is powerlifting or bodybuilding or some other end goal, there is a lot that can go into this venture.
-That being said, one of the common questions that often arises is, "How many days a week should I lift weights?"
-People want to lift every day, as it is fun hitting those one rep maxes and seeing yourself pack on muscle mass and strength, but this may not always work out the way you want it.
-Lifting every day may not be the answer, but lifting too little also may not be the answer.
+That being said, one of the common questions that often arises when starting out in the gym is, "How many days a week should I lift weights?"
+People want to lift every day, as it is fun and exhilirating, hitting those one rep maxes and seeing yourself pack on some muscle mass and strength, but this may not always work out the way you want it.
+Lifting every day may not be the answer to making linear gains, but lifting too little also may not be the answer.

 The answer to this question isn't one-size-fits-all, as it depends on various factors, including individual goals, experience level, and overall fitness objectives.
-Let’s break down what exactly goes into your training routines, and how many days a week you should be hitting the weights.
+The Boostcamp team is going to break down what exactly goes into your training routines, and how many days a week you should be hitting the weights.

 Factors Influencing Training Frequency